smartcontractkit/chainlink-framework/tools/evm-chain-bindings/README.md

 ### Example project

-There a example project located in examples/basic showing how to setup a project to add in the build process the tool execution using go:generate and Makefile
+There's an example project located in the folder examples/basic with a project that leverages the evm-chain-bindings cli using go:generate and a Makefile

 ### Command line tool